 Settings Description Time-domain Bandwidth filter Time-domain BW is a filter used to process the trigger input signal before the trigger system analyzes the signal.
 The frequency edge trigger point must lie within the range of time domain bandwidth.
-This makes the range of the frequency edge trigger = Center Frequency $\pm (0.5 \times \text{Time Domain Bandwidth})$ Measurement BW, no filter This control limits the bandwidth of measurements.
-You use the measurement setting to improve the signal-to-noise ratio of the measurement, resulting in measurement uncertainty.
-However, if the measurement bandwidth is set to resulting in fewer samples per second, it can reduce the number of points to measurement length below the 256 stable samples required, thus causing to fail.
+This makes the range of the frequency edge trigger = Center Frequency ±(0.5 × Time Domain Bandwidth) Measurement BW, no filter This control limits the bandwidth of measurements.
+You use the measurement bandwidth setting to improve the signal-to-noise ratio of the measurement, resulting in lower measurement uncertainty.
+However, if the measurement bandwidth is set too low, resulting in fewer samples per second, it can reduce the number of points within the measurement length below the 256 stable samples required, thus causing the analysis to fail.